civican/legisinfo/42-1/bills/C-68/bill_text.md

 **(2)** For greater certainty, regulations made under paragraph (1)(d) may provide for periodic adjustment of the fees referred to in that paragraph.

-> **Explanatory Note**:
-> New.

 ### Section 35

 Section 48 of the Act is replaced by the following:

 ### Section 48

-Nothing in sections 44 to 47 shall be construed as preventing traditional harvesting of marine plants by **Indigenous persons** for their use as food.

-> **Explanatory Note**:
-> Existing text of section 48:
-> *Existing Text*:
-> > Nothing in sections 44 to 47 shall be construed as preventing traditional harvesting of marine plants by aborigines for their use as food.
+Nothing in sections 44 to 47 shall be construed as preventing traditional harvesting of marine plants by Indigenous persons for their use as food.

 ### Section 36